Austin Apartments That Actually Allow Large Dogs (Verified List)

 Why “Pet Friendly” Is a Meaningless Label

 We track pet policies across 1,000+ Austin apartment communities through our database at search.austinapartments.com.
-And here’s what that tracking has taught us: “pet friendly” is the most useless phrase in apartment marketing.
+Here’s what we’ve learned: “pet friendly” is the most useless phrase in apartment marketing.

 Think about it.
 A property that accepts one cat under 15 pounds calls itself “pet friendly.”
 So does a property with no weight limit, no breed restrictions, and a fenced dog park out back.
 Zillow, Apartments.com, every major listing site β€” they all let properties check the “pet friendly” box without disclosing a single detail about their actual policy.